Linardos/SalEMA/README.md

 After setting a baseline we applied our temporal augmentation, which essentially was choosing a layer to act as the temporal state or add a new one.
 We experimented with two types of modifications: an exponential moving average of the temporal state and the addition of a ConvLSTM layer to act as the temporal state.
 We trained our architecture on [DHF1K](https://github.com/wenguanwang/DHF1K).
 Below is an schematic representing one example of our models, where the temporal state was added at the bottleneck.
 ![TemporalEDmodel](https://github.com/Linardos/VideoSalGAN-II/blob/master/TemporalEDmodel.png)

-Evaluation on DHF1K showed that our augmentations improve performance over the baseline:
+Evaluation on DHF1K showed that our augmentations improve performance over the baseline.
+The best results with EMA were achieved by placement of the function in the output Sigmoid layer (61) while the best results with a ConvLSTM addition were achieved by placement at the bottleneck (30).

 | DHF1K	| AUC-J	| s-AUC	| NSS	| CC | SIM |
 | ----- | ----- | ----- | --- | -- | --- |